 You will be receiving an invitation card in the mail soon with more information, but please put the date on your calendar now.

-The Partners in Ministry, the people who stand with us as volunteers and donors, are vital to making the ministry of Warm Beach Camp work, and we think it is important for you to know that!
-Come as we celebrate together the victories God has brought about through the Camp.
+The people who stand with us as volunteers and donors, our Partners in Ministry members, have a huge impact on the ministry of Warm Beach Camp.
+Come as we celebrate in the joy of the victories God has given us.

 Here is the latest news on the Camp’s current projects: